qalle2/finmorph/README.md

 Requires `generated-lists/nouns.csv` and `generated-lists/verbs.csv` which can be generated with `extract.sh`.

 ### test_splitcomp.py
-Test splitcomp.py.
-Argument: number of individual words per compound (0-5; 0=any). splitcomp.py will be tested against known single words and compounds with that many individual words.
+Test `splitcomp.py` against known single words and compounds.

 Requires `generated-lists/words.csv` which can be generated with `extract.sh`.